The IP65 means the degree of protection against accidental contact and ingress of dust along with water jets from any direction.

 The protection against water jets indicates the waterproofness of an IP65 light or lighting fixture.
 But that is only partially correct.
 That means,

-For example, a lamp with protection class IP65 may be hosed down with a garden hose.
-However, this must not be submerged.
-For this at least protection class IP67 is necessary.
+For example, a lamp with an IP rating of IP 65 may be hosed down with a garden hose.
+However, it must not be submerged.
+For this, at least protection class IP67 is necessary.

 Is IP65 rainproof?